Siding Options Debunked…

 Vinyl siding has many wonderful qualities, but one of these is not possessing great insulation properties.
 However, this particular shortcoming can be corrected by opting for insulating vinyl siding instead of standard siding.
 Composite siding, on the other hand, has a thermo barrier coating, which means there’s no need to add an extra layer of insulation.

-Because both composite and vinyl siding are so durable and versatile, either option can offer long-term value.
+Because both composite and vinyl siding is so durable and versatile, either option can offer long-term value.
 If you want to go strictly by the numbers, the national average cost of vinyl siding is very similar to the same average for composite siding.
 Prices are even more competitive for both of these materials when you turn to Eagle Building Solutions for your siding installation and replacement needs.